 (You can also check out Bankrate’s broker reviews to see more options.)

 2. Fund the account

-The next step is to actually put money into your account so that you have funds to invest.
+The next step is to actually put money into your account so that you have the funds to invest.
 This can be done by sending a physical check through the mail, but it’s much more convenient to set up an electronic transfer.
-To transfer funds electronically, you’ll provide the account information and the financial institution where you’d like to transfer money from.
+To transfer funds electronically, you’ll provide the account information and the financial institution which you’d like to transfer money from.
 Your money should arrive in your account within a few days.

 3. Research stocks you’re interested in